Separating Fact from Fiction: Palliative Care vs. Assisted Suicide

 - Having the wish and need for control (60%)

-In Mrs. Solomon's case, control and fear were the biggest factors in her decision to suicide--two common reasons why patients request euthanasia or PAS.
+In Mrs. Solomon's case, control and fear were the biggest factors in her decision to suicide.
 In the following paragraph we will discuss the safeguards that have been established by most countries to avoid abuse by doctors and hospitals.
 We will then discuss the "slippery slope" argument against euthanasia by citing data from the Netherlands and Belgium, where the issue of euthanasia has been argued for over 30 years.

 How Safeguards are Being Ignored: